Cosy Cotswold pubs: 12 of the best places to go

 The Fleece Inn, Bretforton

 Burrowed in the chocolate box village of Bretforton, The Fleece Inn is only a short while away from the rolling Cotswold Hills and is a quintessential country retreat.
-With delicious English staples on the menu, roaring fires and a setting steeped in history, it may come as no surprise that The Fleece Inn holds a number of awards including the Good Pub Guide’s Country Pub of the Year 2016.
+With delicious English staples on the menu, roaring fires and a setting steeped in history, it may come as no surprise that The Fleece Inn holds a number of awards including the County Winner at the National Pub & Bar Awards 2018.

 Railway Inn, Cheltenham